nicksteinbauer/redbarncms/src/pages/services/survey.md

 featuredservice: true
 featuredimage: /img/adobestock_302757584.jpeg
 ---
 Our Survey Department can assist you in establishing your property lines with land surveying and site mapping services.
 Let our land survey team establish your property lines with a boundary survey.
-If you require an ALTA/NSPS land title for your industrial or commercial site development, financing or sale, we can help.
+If you require an ALTA/NSPS land title for your industrial or commercial site development, financing, or sale, we can help.

 **Survey Services**

-- Boundary Surveys
+•	Boundary Surveys
-- Construction Layouts
+•	Construction Layouts
-- FEMA Elevation Certificates
+•	FEMA Elevation Certificates
-- Special Flood Hazard Determinations
+•	Special Flood Hazard Determinations
-- Mortgage Location Services
+•	Mortgage Location Services
-- Commercial ALTA/NSPS Mortgage Surveys
+•	Commercial ALTA/NSPS Mortgage Surveys
-- Topographic Surveys
+•	Topographic Surveys
-- Horizontal and Vertical Control Surveys
+•	Horizontal and Vertical Control Surveys
-- Quantity Determinations
+•	Quantity Determinations
-- As-built Surveys
+•	As-built Surveys
-- UAV (drone) mapping for site and shoreline investigations
+•	UAV (drone) mapping for site and shoreline investigations